NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### New Luminaire Tool

 The New Luminaire tool creates a new OpenStudio Luminaire object.
-This object is used to represent a single lighting fixture; power used by this object is represented in EnergyPlus and this object will eventually be used in electric lighting simulation using Radiance.
+This object is used to represent a single lighting fixture; power used by this object is represented in EnergyPlus and this object will eventually be used in electric lighting simulations using Radiance.
 The object is represented by a rectangle with a red triangle on top.
 The shorter edge of the red triangle goes from the center of the rectangle to the edge in the positive x direction; the longer edge goes out in the positive y direction.

 ![Ill Map](../../img/plugin_reference_guide/width_luminaire-component.png "New Luminaire Tool")
 <p>*Above: Detail of Luminaire Object*</p>